istio/istio/mixer/doc/deploy-mixer-with-custom-adapter.md

    ```bash
    kubectl apply -f custom-crd.yaml
    ```

 1. Edit the Mixer deployment configuration to reference your new image.

-   If you already have a Mixer instance running, execute the following commands:
+   If you already have a Mixer instance running from a previous deployment of Istio, execute the following commands:

    1. Execute the following command to open the configuration for the Mixer deployment.